RMITLibrary/easy_cite/markdown/ieee.md

 When citing a conference paper that has been presented make sure to include the following information where available:

 Author(s) initials.
-Family name(s), "Title of paper," presented at the abbrev.
-Title and Year of Conference.
-[Online].
-Available: site/path/file
+Family name(s), “Title of paper,” in Abbreviated Name of Conf., (location of conference is optional), (Month and day(s) if provided) year, pp. xxx-xxx.

-> {.ieee-refs}[5] &nbsp;&nbsp; X. Yang, "NIRA: A new internet routing architecture," presented at the ACM SIGCOMM FDNA 2003 Workshop.
-[Online].
-Available: http<nolink>://www.isi.edu/newarch/DOCUMENTS/yang.nira.pdf {/.ieee-refs}
+> {.ieee-refs}[5] &nbsp;&nbsp;P. J. Cornwell, "Implementing a program to motivate math and science grade school classrooms," in Proc.
+IEEE Frontiers in Educ.
+Conf., Washington, DC, USA, 1993, pp. 529-534. {/.ieee-refs}

 ###### end-subtype-content